craftercms/docs/source/site-administrators/studio/content-monitoring.rst

 Content Monitoring is a feature that allows you to configure watches and notifications on your site.
 This will provide an easy way to detect unwanted or outdated content.
-Crafter Studio using the Website_editorial blueprint out of the box will run the process that performs monitoring everyday  and send notifications indicating the items detected by the content monitors.
+Sites created using Crafter Studio's Website Editorial blueprint out of the box will run the process that performs monitoring everyday and send notifications indicating the items detected by the content monitors.
 Content monitors are managed independently for each site and are highly customizable.